NiravTech22/Flowguard/README.md

-# Control-Theoretic ML for Robotics Workflows
+# Invariant

 ## Overview

-Control-Theoretic ML for Robotics Workflows is a research-driven framework that applies principles from robotics control theory to the **design, execution, and validation of robotics software workflows**.
+Invariant is a research-driven framework that applies principles from robotics control theory to the **design, execution, and validation of robotics software workflows**.
 Rather than learning robot actions or replacing planners and controllers, this system focuses on *governing* how robotics pipelines behave under uncertainty, timing constraints, and variation.

 The core idea is simple but underexplored: